batokio/GraphML-Anomaly-detection-Ethereum-Network/README.md

 # GraphML-Anomaly-detection-Ethereum-Network

-An anomaly detection analysis performed on the Ethereum network using the DeltaCon_0 algorithm.
+An anomaly detection analysis performed on the Ethereum network using the DeltaCon algorithm.

 ## 1. Settings